 TROUBLESHOOTING YOUR HAMMER-HEAD

-This troubleshooting guide is meant as a reference only.
+READ THIS FIRST: This troubleshooting guide is meant as a reference only.
 Your motor problem may be unique, but most motor performance problems are caused by battery, battery charging, and wire connection issues.
-Before calling Hammer-Head, please make sure that you have checked all wiring connections for tightness, remove any corrosion, and checked wires for excessive twisting.
-Please also be sure you are following the charging guidelines as recommended here.
+Before calling Hammer-Head, please make sure that you have checked all wiring connections for tightness, removed any corrosion, and checked wires for excessive twisting or fraying.

 We suggest the use of a 12 volt deep-cycle marine battery and an automatic charger that can charge at a minimum of 6 amps and no more than 10-12 amps.
 Automatic chargers will charge the battery to full capacity and then adjust automatically to a lower charging rate to maintain the charge.
 Charge your battery every day and leave it connected to the automatic charger when not in use.
 This will lengthen the battery life.
 DO NOT TRICKLE CHARGE.
 (TRICKLE CHARGING IS ANYTHING LESS THAN 6 AMPS).
 Do not use a car battery.